biasmv/pv/README.md

 git clone https://github.com/biasmv/pv.git
 ```

-Change to the pv directory and serve the files using the serve command.
-It's a small wrapper around the SimpleHTTPServer module which also sets the Access-Control-Allow-Origin header to allow requests to pdb.org.
-This is required for the demo to work properly.
+Change to the pv directory and serve the files using the serve script in the source directory.
+This will start a simple static-file server using Python SimpleHTTPServer module.

 ```bash
 cd pv